Summarize this article with

 Understanding AI fraud detection: What is it and how does it work?

-AI fraud detection uses artificial intelligence to spot fraudulent activities quickly and accurately.
-Unlike traditional methods like manual reviews or rule-based systems (which rely heavily on predefined rules and human oversight), AI systems use machine learning and other technologies to adapt and improve over time.
+AI fraud detection is the use of artificial intelligence technologies—including machine learning, natural language processing, and neural networks—to automatically identify and prevent fraudulent activities in real time.
+Unlike traditional methods like manual reviews or static rule-based systems (which rely heavily on predefined rules and human oversight), AI systems use ML models and other advanced technologies to learn, adapt, and improve over time.

 The table below highlights the main differences between traditional and AI fraud detection.